teivah/100-go-mistakes/docs/9-generics.md

 # Being confused about when to use generics

 Generics is a fresh addition to the language.
 In a nutshell, it allows writing code with types that can be specified later and instantiated when needed.
 However, it can be pretty easy to be confused about when to use generics and when not to.
-Throughout this post, we will describe the concept of generics in Go and then delve into common use and misuses.
+Throughout this post, we will describe the concept of generics in Go and then delve into common uses and misuses.

 ## Concepts